zekth/website-1/content/general-guides/install.md

 ### Configure raspberry pi

 Once raspbian image is written on microSD card, plug it in Raspberry Pi and power it.
-Once started configure following things at leat, for optimal performance of reef-pi.
+Once Raspbian OS is started, configure following things internet, date and ssh access.

 - Configure wifi: Enabling wifi or ethernet based internet connection allows reef-pi to be accessible from any web browser (mobile, tablet or computers).
-Note, this is not a manadatory requirement for running wifi.
+Note, this is not a mandatory requirement for running wifi.
 It is just a convenience.

 Next set of steps assume you are working on terminal:
-- Update system: Perform a system update with following command.
+- Update system: Perform a system update with the following command.
 Note: if internet is not enabled, this will not work, and should be skipped.
 ```
 sudo apt-get update -y
 sudo apt-get upgrade -y
 ```

-- Change password: Raspbian images comes with stock password for the "pi" user.
+- Change password: Raspbian images comes with a stock password for the "pi" user.
 Reset it to something unique and stronger

 ```
 passwd